 <Draw a cube, step-by-step on the board or a piece of paper.
 If you need help drawing a cube, a step-by-step tutorial is included.
-Have the students follow> Tutor: Does this cube look three-dimensional?
+Have the students follow>

+Tutor: Does this cube look three-dimensional?
 Like it has depth?
-Can we break this cube down into OiLS? <See what they say-they should be able to find angled lines and straight lines.> Tutor: Great!
+Can we break this cube down into OiLS?

+<See what they say-they should be able to find angled lines and straight lines.>

+Tutor: Great!
 Even though this cube has regular sides in real life, and meets at right angles, on paper, having these slightly diagonal lines shows depth, even though there are no actual diagonal lines in the cube itself.

+1 In case you were curious, this was a course my grandmother in law took when she took up painting seriously-in her fifties, after her children were grown and gone.
+She's now an accomplished oil and acrylic portraitist.
+It just goes to show, it's never too late to start.
+If you can find it, it is a great course to read through.

+2 If you've done Perspective Lesson 1: Zero Point Perspective, this is review of these terms.
+If not, this is quick.

+Perspective Lesson 2: Three-Dimensional Form

 The artists Pablo Picasso3 once said, "Art is the lie that tells the truth."
 In this case, these diagonal lines show the true depth of a cube.

 Look at this photo.

 <Show Rubik's Cube Photo>

 When you look at a three dimensional object on a flat plane, like a drawing, or a photo, some lines will look diagonal because they are mimicking our eyes' ability to create a three-dimensional world.
-See how this Rubik's cube looks like it's all diagonals, but our brain says, "oh, that's a cube."
+See how this Rubik's cube looks like it is mostly diagonals, but our brain says, "oh, that's a cube."

 How about a cone?

-<Draw a cone on the board or paper-again, if you need them, step-by-step guide is provided..> Tutor: Can we break this down into OiLS?
+<Draw a cone on the board or paper-again, if you need them, step-by-step guide is provided..>

+Tutor: Can we break this down into OiLS?

 <class should be able to find ovals and angled/straight lines>

 Tutor: Notice the curved bottom?
 That's what tells our brain this is a cone, not a triangle, just like the diagonal lines on the cube tell our brain that's a cube, not a square!

 Now, there are four or five basic shapes in art.
 With these shapes, you can "build" a scene in your pictures just like you build with blocks.
 These shapes are;

 - Cubes

 - Columns

 - Spheres

-2

-2 If you've done Perspective Lesson 1: Zero Point Perspective, this is review of these terms.
-If not, this is quick.

-3 Whom we will meet in Cycle 3!
+- Cones

-- Cones - And sometimes, Pyramids4 Take a look at these shapes, and let's see if we can break them down into their OiLS <spend a few minutes doing this, and show the OiLS of Form poster.> Tutor: So let's practice drawing these "building blocks".
+- And sometimes, Pyramids4

+Take a look at these shapes, and let's see if we can break them down into their OiLS

+<spend a few minutes doing this, and show the OiLS of Form poster.>

+Tutor: So let's practice drawing these "building blocks".